Article

 The low-hire, low-fire labor market: Stability on the surface, vulnerability beneath

-The labor market continues to adjust to dramatic changes that occurred in the wake of the COVID-19 outbreak.
-The economy virtually shut down after the pandemic began, resulting in millions of workers temporarily losing jobs.
-However, the economy quickly recovered, and the number of open positions outpaced available workers for an extended period.
+The labor market continues to adjust to the dramatic shift set in motion by the COVID-19 pandemic.
+After the economy virtually shut down in early 2020 – temporarily displacing in millions of workers – the recovery that followed was rapid, with job openings far outpacing available workers for an extended period.

-Now, the ratio of job openings to job seekers has converged back to roughly one-to-one.
-This occurred not only because of the Federal Reserve's efforts to cool the economy and normalize labor market conditions, but companies have become more cautious about hiring while holding on to their existing workforce—focusing on retention over recruitment.
-Schoeppner warns that what looks on the surface like relative labor market stability could mask underlying fragility.
-“Even a modest shock could have an outsized impact on unemployment, growth, and policy decisions,” says Schoeppner.
+That imbalance has since faded.
+Today, the ratio of job openings to job seekers has returned to roughly one-to-one.
+This normalization reflects both the Federal Reserve's efforts to cool demand as well as a change in employer behavior, as firms have grown more cautious about hiring while prioritizing their existing workforce over recruitment.
+Schoeppner warns that what looks to be labor market stability on the surface may mask underlying fragility.
+“Even a modest shock could have an outsized impact on unemployment, growth, and policy decisions,” he says

 "The combination of slower job growth but still low unemployment leaves the labor market less dynamic and increasingly vulnerable to downside risk.”